Venus In Taurus Is Here — It’s Time To Get Decadent

 The alignment of Venus in Taurus serves as a reminder that life is not a competition but rather a journey to be appreciated.
 It is crucial to appreciate the auspicious moments and bask in the good vibes as they arise.
 Instead of engaging in arguments and confrontations, it is important to relish the company of our loved ones and enjoy their presence.
 Let us focus on expressing romantic sentiments and refrain from dwelling on negativity as we strive to spread love and positivity.

-With Venus in an earthy position, our touch, hearing, sight, smell, and taste can be heightened.
+With Venus in an earthy position, our touch, hearing, sight, smell and taste can be heightened.
 We can engage in activities that allow us to fully experience life through these senses.
-So, why not stop to smell the roses and savor the flavors?
-Doing so will allow us to connect with our body, mind, and spirit in its purest form.
+So, why not stop to smell the roses and savour the flavours?
+Doing so will allow us to connect with our body, mind and spirit in its purest form.
 We will feel as though we are one with the universe, and our emotions are grounded and simplified.

 Venus in Taurus likes to keep the peace at all costs.
 This gives us a chance to embrace stability and to find security within ourselves and others.
 However, Venus in Taurus can be stubborn because they know what they want and won’t settle for anything less, so compromise can be challenging.
 Still, as long as we give others the space to understand situations, they might be able to find a middle ground or understand where we are coming from.